amyrks1992/Operadores-Relac-Logicos/README.md

 Program that execute the relational and logical operators of Javascript and how they behave.

-Programas e tecnologias utilizados:
-VisualStudioCode; Node.js; Javascript
+Tecnologias utilizados: VisualStudioCode; Node.js; Javascript.